Name, registered office, duration

 General

-The Board of Directors is responsible for the ultimate direction of the Company and the supervision of the Group Management.
+The Board of Directors is responsible for the overall management of the Company and the supervision of the Group Management.
 It represents the Company externally and has all of the competencies that are not expressly reserved by law and/or Articles of Association to other bodies of the Company.

 Non-transferrable and inalienable duties

-The Board of Directors has the following non-transferrable and inalienable duties:
+The Board of Directors has the following non-transferable and inalienable duties:

-5. ultimate supervision of the persons entrusted with management and representation, also with respect to their compliance with the law, articles of association, regulations, and instructions.
-To this end, the Board of Directors sees to it that it is regularly informed on the course of business;
+- ultimate supervision of the persons entrusted with management and representation, also with respect to their compliance with the law, articles of association, regulations, and instructions.
+To this end, the Board of Directors ensures that it is regularly informed on the course of business;

-6. preparation of the annual report and the compensation report as well as the preparation of the General Meeting and the execution of its resolutions;
+- preparation of the annual report and the compensation report as well as preparation of the General Meeting and the execution of its resolutions;

 8.3.
 Meetings, adoption of resolutions, minutes